aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legal system:

-based on French civil law system, with common law influence; has not accepted compulsory ICJ jurisdiction
+based on French civil law system, with common law influence; accepts compulsory ICJ jurisdiction

 Suffrage: